Carlos Santana Player Props: Pirates vs. Reds

 Reds Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Reds pitching staff ranks 11th in MLB.
+- The 9.3 strikeouts per nine innings compiled by the Reds pitching staff ranks ninth in MLB.

-- The Reds have a 5.41 team ERA that ranks 26th among all league pitching staffs.
+- The Reds have the 26th-ranked team ERA across all MLB pitching staffs (5.36).

-- Reds pitchers combine to rank 11th in baseball in home runs allowed (20 total, 1.1 per game).
+- Reds pitchers combine to surrender 22 total home runs at a clip of 1.2 per game (to rank 16th in baseball).

+- Ashcraft gets the start for the Reds, his fourth of the season.
+He is 2-0 with a 1.42 ERA and 17 strikeouts in 19 2/3 innings pitched.

+- His most recent time out was in relief on Thursday when the right-hander threw 2/3 innings against the Pittsburgh Pirates while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.